UN Global Compact

 ZERO by 40: Agriculture Industry Unites to Help Eradicate Malaria by 2040

-International Council of Chemical Associations (ICCA)and Chemical Industry Associations in Each Country
+International Council of Chemical Associations (ICCA) and Chemical Industry Associations in Each Country

 The Mitsui Chemicals Group is taking leadership in the International Council of Chemical Associations (ICCA) and Chemical Industry Association in each country*.

-*Chemical Industry Association in each country :
+*Chemical Industry Association in each country and region: